drubach/PeacefulStreamFarm/README.md

 ### Known Bugs

--   On some older Apple mobile devices the images do not scroll properly.
+-   On some older Apple mobile devices the background images do not scroll properly.

 ## Deployment